 Currently he works at the Young Offenders Centre outside Belfast with young prisoners, and at the Working Out Unit, Crumlin Road Goal, with long term prisoners who are about to be released.
 His various awards and honours include a Major Individual Award (2006) from the Arts Council of Northern Ireland and the Margaret Frazer Bursary (2007) from Queen’s University Belfast.
 He was elected to Aosdána in 1990.

 Carlo Gébler has contributed to the creative writing programme at the Oscar Wilde Centre for many years and currently teaches the ‘Writing for a Living’ course there.

-Join Carlo Gébler as he chats to Sara Baume reflecting on Handiwork, Sara’s latest book.
+Carlo Gébler chatted to Sara Baume reflecting on Handiwork, Sara’s latest book.

 ONLINE – Date: Saturday 21 November 2020 Time: 7.30pm – 8.30pm

 The Dingle Literary Festival was established in 2019 to create an annual book festival to bring readers and authors together in West Kerry.
 It’s a literary festival that celebrates living writers as well as honouring the literary heritage of the area.
 Festival events happen in both Irish and English and range across all genres and age groups.
 We present both author events and writers’ workshops.